mardub1635/covictim/Readme.md

 This is the template for a website that any victim of rape or sexual assault can use.

-In the folder [./docs](./docs) you will find an example of website [index.html](./docs/index.html).
-Just replace the text with your text instead.
+In the folder [./docs](./docs) you will find an example of website [index.html](https://mardub1635.github.io/covictim/).
+Just replace the text with your own text instead.

 In it 3 information have to be put:
 1. The element that identify the perpetrator and that will allow the other victim to identify the perpetrator. (for instance, name, city etc.).
-NEVER use pejorative or accusative terms just stay as neutral and descriptive as possible.
+NEVER use pejorative or accusative terms just stay as neutral and objective as possible.
 2. A reference to the feeling and the context in which the potential other victim is likely to be (and to recognise themselves), for instance: in a close relationship with the perpetrator, underage, feeling sad etc. NEVER mention the rape explicitely.
 3. A contact info.